-Proposed Recommendation Proposed Timing That Council update and implement the Aquatic Facilities Asset Management Plan (AMP) and maintenance plans for Kerang outdoor pool and Cohuna outdoor pool in line with Technical Assessments prepared; and align Council's operational and renewal budgets.
+Recommendation Timing That Council update and implement the Aquatic Facilities Asset Management Plan (AMP) and maintenance plans for Kerang outdoor pool and Cohuna outdoor pool in line with Technical Assessments prepared; and align Council's operational and renewal budgets.
 Ongoing That funding be provided to undertake the necessary maintenance works as identified within the technical audit at Kerang outdoor pool and Cohuna outdoor pool.
-Year 2 That funding be provided to decommission Leitchville outdoor pool and provide open space precinct.
-Year 4 That Council work in collaboration with community pool Committees of Management and DEWLP to develop an Asset Management Plan for each community pool site in line with Technical Assessments and Strategic Directions.
+Year 2 That Council work in collaboration with community pool Committees of Management and DEWLP to develop an Asset Management Plan for each community pool site in line with Technical Assessments and Strategic Directions.
 Ongoing